 If either only an IPv4 or IPv6 address can be resolved on the system for the node specified in the presentation address, then the resolved address of the node will be used.
 In case both an IPv4 and an IPv6 address is resolved for the node, the DSA prefers to use the IPv4 address by default.
 This is because the address choosen by the DSA is then encoded and stored in the DSA.
 This encoded address is passed during replication to other peer DSAs.
 Since the peer DSA involved in replication may not be IPv6 aware (lower versions of DSA), or may not have support for IPv6 environment (DSAs running in a DECnet environment), the DSA by default tries to resolve and use an IPv4 address.
-This is because if the DSA is setup for replication with peer DSAs that might be running a lower version of DSA than DSA V5.5 or may be running in a RFC1006 DECnet environment, then it is necessary that the DSA use an IPv4 address in the presentation that is passed to such peer DSAs during replication agreement setup for maximum interoperability.
+This is because if the DSA is setup for replication with peer DSAs that might be running a lower version of DSA than DSA V5.5 or may be running in a RFC1006 DECnet environment, then it is passed to such peer DSAs during replication agreement setup for maximum interoperability.